Conflict of Interest

-If I disclose an actual or potential conflict on the form, does that prevent me from performing research or other work at Mines?
+If I disclose an Actual or Potential COI on the form, does that prevent me from performing research or other work at Mines?

 Not necessarily.
 Any disclosure will be reviewed for conflicts with the Institutional Responsibility of the faculty or employee.
-Most actual or potential conflicts will be submitted for a Management Plan.
+Most Actual or Potential COIs will be submitted for a Management Plan.

 What is a “Management Plan”?

-A Management Plan is a written plan between the faculty/disclosing party and the Institutional Official to describe the issues and how they will be managed.
+A Management Plan is a written plan between the faculty/disclosing party and the Institutional Official to describe the issues and how those problems will be managed.
 Some key elements of the Management Plan include the following: